NyaamZ/efficiency-nodes-ED/README.md

-  4. From 0.8.5, a new widget called <code>Group tags by category</code> has been added to the Get booru Tag 💬ED.
-When there are too many tags like the example below, it can become overwhelming.
+  4. When there are too many tags and it feels overwhelming, you can use the <code>Group tags by category</code> widget in the Get booru Tag 💬ED node.

      <p><img src="https://raw.githubusercontent.com/NyaamZ/efficiency-nodes-ED/refs/heads/main/html_resource/0042.png" width="500" style="display: inline-block;"></p>